 “DGL ROCKS!
 I gave up the coffee that I loved because of heartburn.
-I take DGL with meals and it’s saving me.
+Taking DGL with meals is saving me.
 I am able to eat things that used to give me heartburn thanks to DGL.”

 Deb in Arizona adds her experience:

 “I was on Prilosec for over two years and tried to stop cold turkey a few months ago.
 The rebound effect was intolerable, so I started Prilosec again when I couldn’t stand the reflux.

 “When I read that DGL licorice tablets could help I weaned off Prilosec in two weeks.
 WOW!
 I have since taken the DGL tablets, starting with 6 per day, and now only as needed.
 They are low-cost, low-risk and work like a charm.”